LSU Tigers and Lady Tigers: Boxing

 LSU boxing started as a club sport in 1929 and enjoyed its first varsity season in 1930.
 The Tigers held matches at the Huey P. Long Field House and starting in 1937 at the John M. Parker Agricultural Coliseum.

-In LSU's first season, the team had a record of 5-2; they went 6-1 in the ensuing 1931 campaign.
+In LSU's first season, the team had a record of 5–2; they went 6–1 in the ensuing 1931 campaign.
 In 1934, LSU won its first Southeastern Conference title by beating rival Tulane.
 Late in the 1930s, LSU won additional SEC titles and finished with a second-place finish in the 1939 NCAA Tournament and a third-place finish in 1940 NCAA Tournament.
 Some Tiger stalwarts during this period were Heston Daniel, Al Michael, Snyder Parham and Dub Robinson.
 World War II interrupted the sport, but LSU returned to varsity boxing in 1948.

 The 1949 campaign, LSU's second season after the war, proved to be its best.
 Paced by individual national champions Wilbert "Pee Wee" Moss and Edsel "Tad" Thrash and coached by Jim Owen, the Tigers went undefeated in regular season play.
 They finished the year by beating South Carolina in front of 11,000 fans in Parker Coliseum, en route to its first and only national title.
 Boxing at LSU continued as a varsity sport during the early 1950s as LSU fans watched LSU greats Calvin Clary, Crowe Peele and Bobby Freeman.
 Late in the decade, a dwindling number of schools in the region that sponsored boxing as a varsity sport led to higher travel costs for the LSU team.
 Ultimately, LSU announced in 1956 it would no longer support boxing on the varsity level.

 LSU recorded an all-time dual meet record of 101–22–6, one national championship, 31 individual conference champions, 11 individual NCAA champions and 12 NCAA runners-up.

 Men's wrestling

-LSU fielded a varsity men's wrestling team from 1968–1985.
+LSU fielded a varsity men's wrestling team from 1968 to 1985.
 It won seven Southeastern Conference titles.
 The team also had two eighth-place finishes in the NCAA Tournament in 1983 and 1984.
 The wrestling program was dropped as a result of Title IX compliance in 1985.

-From 1968–1978, LSU was coached by Dale Ketelsen.
+From 1968 to 1978, LSU was coached by Dale Ketelsen.
 His teams won two Southeastern Conference wrestling tournament titles.
 He produced 15 individual conference champions and was also a member of the NCAA wrestling rules committee while at LSU.
-From 1979–1985, the team was coached by Larry Sciacchetano.
+From 1979 to 1985, the team was coached by Larry Sciacchetano.
 His teams won five Southeastern Conference titles.